Course Catalog for MUSIC

 Music and Human Rights

 This course highlights the role of music in relation to human rights throughout the world.
 Material to be covered includes theoretical approaches towards the study of human rights and how music can serve as an important indicator of diverse social relationships in various contexts.
 It will also compare and contrast historical and cultural aspects of musical movements that were strongly connected to human rights in countries and regions such as Latin America, the Caribbean, the United States, South Korea, and South Africa.
-(ART)
+(ARIP)

 1.00 units, Lecture